Rqcker/eai2024/README.md

 ### Running the Scripts

 The repository contains scripts for different models (BERTopic, CorEx, LDA) and preprocessing steps.
 You can find the scripts in the `scripts` directory.
-Each subdirectory contains Jupyter notebooks (`.ipynb`) and Python scripts (`.py`) for hyperparameter tuning and grid search operations.
+Each subdirectory contains Jupyter notebooks (`.ipynb`) and Python scripts (`.py`) for Single-objective Optimisation and BERTopic contains Single and Multi-objective Optimisation.

 To run a specific script, navigate to its directory and execute the script.
 For example:
 ```sh